blueagler/QuillBot-Premium-Helper/README.md

 > ### This extension loads remote script from my server, it will automatically update.
 > ### If you see the toast,'Premium features are unavailable now, please contact me at Telegram to update new token', please notice me at telegram group.
+> ### If you are from a country without an internet freedom, such as the People's Republic of China and North Korea, please use a proxy(VPN), otherwise you will not be able to log in.

 ## Installation tutorial: